 Recipe Variations

-Everyone makes Ambrosia a bit differently, and that’s half the fun of trying your neighbors’ versions.
+Everyone makes Ambrosia differently, and that’s half the fun of trying your neighbors’ versions.
 But there are several standard toppings that you may want to include in yours.
 Here are just a few suggestions, but feel free to add your favorites to the comment section below:

 - Nuts.
 Walnuts or pecans add both a nutty taste and a crunch.